Van Zanic - Head Coach

 Lis Schulz - Assistant Coach

 The slogan better late than never certainly applies to one of the new faces on the Geneva coaching staff.
 Lis Schulz nearly attended Geneva College as one of its top recruits out of high school but ended up attending Westminster College for four years and became one of the best players to ever wear a Titans uniform.
 Having to deal with Schulz in the opposing dugout for four years was evidence enough for the Golden Tornadoes when an opening on the coaching staff was made available.
 Schulz graduated in 2011 from Westminster and is currently enrolled in the graduate program in New Wilmington.
 "It was truly heartbreaking when we didn’t get Lis to come to Geneva out of high school," says Zanic.
 "She had an outstanding career at Westminster and has a real desire to coach."
-Schulz began her coaching career last season as an assistant at Westminster.
+Schulz began her coaching career during the 2012 season as an assistant at Westminster.

 John Davis - Volunteer Assistant Coach

 John Davis began his Geneva coaching career at the end of the 2012 season when he accompanied the Golden Tornadoes to Alma, MI for the NCAA regional tournament.
-Davis is back for his first full season with the Golden Tornadoes as a volunteer coach.
+Davis returned for his first full season with the Golden Tornadoes as a volunteer coach in 2013.
 Davis began his own college baseball career at Geneva where he spent the 1976-77 school year on College Hill.
 He finished his undergraduate degree in Business at Youngstown State University.
 The co-owner of Novak & Davis Insurance Agency since 1983, Davis is the father of Ashley Davis.
 He and his wife Diane have been married for 32 years and have three children and two grandchildren.
 Davis has spent 22 years coaching youth softball at the community level and five additional years coaching travel softball.
 Most recently, he served as an assistant coach at Springfield Local High School for five seasons.
 "What a wealth of knowledge Coach Davis brings to the table," says Zanic.
 "He is an absolute joy to have in our program and he is simply addicted to the game of softball.
-He has quickly become a team favorite and will be an outstanding addition to our coaching staff."
+He has quickly become a team favorite and has been an outstanding addition to our coaching staff."